juliettegodyere/Gbodo-ICT-Web-Development-Course/README.md

 # Gbodo-ICT-Web-Development-Course
-This repo with house all the example codes during the course of the training
+This repo will contain all the example codes during the course of the web development training